scalacenter/scalafix/docs/developers/tutorial.md

 - use `SymbolInfo` to look up method signatures
 - use `Diagnostic` to report linter errors
 - use `withConfiguration` to make a rule configurable
-- publish the rule so you can run it on any Scala codebase
+- publish the rule so others can try it on their own codebase

 We are going to implement two different rules.
 The first rule is a semantic rewrite `NamedLiteralArguments` that produces the following diff